TruebitProtocol/truebit-eth/README.md

 ```
 geth --goerli --rpc --unlock 1 --password supersecret.txt --syncmode "light" --allow-insecure-unlock
 ```
+You may have to exit `geth` and restart several times in order to connect to a node.
 The light client should begin syncing with the network and be up to date within a minute.

 Now open another terminal and start IPFS.
 ```
-ipfs init
 ipfs daemon
 ```
 Alteratively, one can save a window by running `ipfs daemon &` and running `ipfs shutdown` if you later want to kill it.

-## Issue and Solve a sample task
+## Issue and solve a sample task

 First, obtain Görli ETH from one of the following faucets.
 ```
 https://goerli-faucet.slock.it/
 https://faucet.goerli.mudit.blog/
 ```
 Then start Truebit-OS and claim some testnet TRU tokens for the respective account.
+If you need ETH for another address, you can use `node send.js` _youraddress_ to send test ETH from `account[0]`.
 ```
 cd Truebit2020
 npm run truebit